Agoric/agoric-sdk/a3p-integration/proposals/a:upgrade-next/README.md

 This test also includes a core proposal in its `upgradeInfo`.
 This is executed after the core proposals defined in the software's upgrade handler.
 See `agoricProposal` in `package.json`.

+The "binaries" and "source" properties are required since Cosmos SDK 0.46.
+To generate them, use `scripts/gen-upgrade-proposal.sh`.